Mission Statement

 1984 Executed new lease agreement with City of Houston

-1986 Opened museum gallery; Moved Staiti House into Sam Houston Park
+1986 Built and opened museum gallery; Moved the 1905 Staiti House into Sam Houston Park

 1988 Restored and opened Staiti House and gardens